 For AI/AN students enrolled in an undergraduate or graduate program who are interested in issues related to criminal justice and public safety.

 Both Merit-based and Need-based, the competitive Cobell Scholarship is annual, non-renewable, and available to any post-secondary (after high school) student who is; an enrolled member of a US Federally-Recognized Tribe, enrolled in full-time study and is degree-seeking.
 Applicants must plan to attend or be attending any nationally, regionally and industry accredited non-profit, public and private, institution.
 Includes graduate, undergraduate, vocational.
 Includes summer school funding.
 Deadlines vary.

-Catching the Dream (formerly known as the Native American Scholarship Fund)– Provides scholarship resources for Native college students.
+Catching the Dream – Provides scholarship resources for Native college students.

 theWashBoard.org– Provides scholarship resources for Washington State residents.